-The disease is diagnosed with an ultrasound scan or a nuclear scan.
-Surgery is done to restore the blood supply to the liver.
+To distinguish between the two types of shunts, we use a blood test called Protein C. Pets must be fasted prior to drawing blood for this test.
+If the Protein C level indicates a single shunting vessel.
+We may go on to refer you to a specialist for ultrasound of the liver and surgery to place an ameroid ring.
 If surgery is successful, the pet will lead a normal and healthy life.
 If surgery is not done, the pet will probably not live a normal length of life, but how well he or she will do depends on the amount of blood supply the liver is receiving.